lksshw/SRNet/README.md

 # SRNet

+**Update** (26th July 2020) :
+* Pre-trained weights have been uploaded.
+Please refer to the *Pre-trained weights* section for usage.

+* The latest commit makes a few modifications to the model.
+Pull all changes before using the pre-trained weights.

+---

 This repository presents SRNet ([Liang Wu et al](https://arxiv.org/pdf/1908.03047.pdf)), a neural network that tackles the problem of text editing in images.
 It marks the inception of an area of research that could automate advanced editing mechanisms in the future.